Test Code HPANP Hereditary Pancreatitis Gene Panel, Varies

 This test is not designed to detect low levels of mosaicism or to differentiate between somatic and germline variants.
 If there is a possibility that any detected variant is somatic, additional testing may be necessary to clarify the significance of results.

 Genes may be added or removed based on updated clinical relevance.
-Refer to the Targeted Genes and Methodology Details for Hereditary Pancreatitis Gene Panel for the most up to date list of genes included in this test.
-For detailed information regarding gene specific performance and technical limitations, see Method Description or contact a laboratory genetic counselor.
+For the most up to date list of genes included in this test and detailed information regarding gene specific performance and technical limitations, see Method Description or contact a laboratory genetic counselor.

 If the patient has had an allogeneic hematopoietic stem cell transplant or a recent non-leukoreduced blood transfusion, results may be inaccurate due to the presence of donor DNA.
 Call Mayo Clinic Laboratories for instructions for testing patients who have received a bone marrow transplant.